nanomq/nanomq/docs/en_US/access-control/jwt.md

 The default authorization mode is `Basic` , you need to change the `auth_type ` to `JWT` in the configuration file and specify the path to  `JWT` public key file.

+:::: tabs type:card

+::: tab HOCON

+Users wishing to use the HOCON configuration format can refer to the following structure and write their configurations into the `nanomq.conf` file.
+The relevant settings will take effect after NanoMQ is restarted.

+- For a complete list of configuration options, refer to [Configuration Description - v019](../config-description/v019.md)
+- For users of NanoMQ versions 0.14 ~ 0.18, please refer to [Configuration Description - v0.14](../config-description/v014.md)

 ```c
 http_server {
     # # http server port